 After the arrival of Bughuul and the subsequent death of the Oswalt family in the first film, the smartest person from the first film, Deputy So & So (James Ransone) goes from being the only person that could see the pattern that was emerging, to the one person that attempts to stop it, either by destroying homes before another family can move in, or by attempting to save the unfortunate Collins family who managed to move in before the house could be destroyed.

-The film also decided to shift from the point of view of the adults in the first film, to the point of view of the children, with two young brothers simultaneously putting up with the separation of their parents and the ability to see ghosts of long dead children, both of which put to good use, providing am interesting and layered storyline, with the ghosts being used to show how Mr Boogie slowly corrupts youth, while the break down the parents marriage helping to explain why the mother at first wishes to leave and i the end is compelled to stay in a house, helping to avoid some of the more simple questions if it was a more conventional family, who could just stay put.
+The film also decided to shift from the point of view of the adults in the first film, to the point of view of the children, with two young brothers simultaneously putting up with the separation of their parents and the ability to see ghosts of long-dead children, both of which put to good use, providing an interesting and layered storyline, with the ghosts being used to show how Mr Boogie slowly corrupts the youth, while the breakdown the parent’s marriage helping to explain why the mother at first wishes to leave and I the end is compelled to stay in a house, helping to avoid some more simple questions if it was a more conventional family, who could just stay put.

-The next thing that held the movie back was the Super 8 films, which lack the suspense the first films clips, removing the process of watching and re-watching with subtle differences and instead jumping straight to mini torture porn films, breaking up the film and if anything making the film less scary, as you’re no longer waiting to see what will happen or where Bughuul is, instead it is stripped to its bare bones, child kills family in the most gory way possible, using jump scares and not a lot else.
+The next thing that held the movie back was the Super 8 films, which lack the suspense the first films clips, removing watching and re-watching with subtle differences and instead jumping straight to mini torture porn films, breaking up the film and if anything making the film less scary, as you’re no longer waiting to see what will happen or where Bughuul is, instead it is stripped to its bare bones, child kills family in the goriest way possible, using jump scares and not a lot else.

-This takes the film from being a smart follow-up from the promising first movie, to becoming just another sequel that failed to capitalize on the success that it’s predecessor had set out for it, this however doesn’t mean that Sinister 2 is a bad film, far from it, the film is an above average horror film, with an interesting plot and enough scares to leave you feeling satisfied enough, as long as you forgive some bad child actors and over kill of the super 8 films.
+This takes the film from being a smart follow-up from the promising first movie to becoming just another sequel that failed to capitalise on the success that its predecessor had set out for it, this, however, doesn’t mean that Sinister 2 is a bad film, far from it, the film is an above average horror film, with an interesting plot and enough scares to leave you feeling satisfied enough, as long as you forgive some bad child actors and overkill of the Super 8 films.